-In addition, LRBOI Election Ordinance #08-200-02 sets few limits on the Election Board's
+In addition, LRBOI Election Ordinance #08-200-02 sets few limits on the Election Board's authority when it comes to regulating elections as it states the following:

 "Election Rules and Procedures.
 The Election Board shall issue such regulations consistent with the Constitution."

 Section 6.01.

-Therefore, the Court's authority to review Election Board decisions is limited by the Election

-Board regulations that do not conflict with LRBOI statutes or the Constitution.
-The Election

-Board Regulations state the following:
+Therefore, the Court's authority to review Election Board decisions is limited by the Election Board regulations that do not conflict with LRBOI statutes or the Constitution.
+The Election Board Regulations state the following: